 American Draft: Jeff Wojtysiak and Mike Baldwin from Volta Do Mar are in this group.
 I liked The Rescue from 2019 enough to get all of their collection.
 In general, one could say it's halfway between Volta Do Mar and Elder.
 That is great.
 There is a bit more to it too, though I'm not sure how to describe it.
 One way to describe the style is as if a 70's rock became epic 80's rock, but with less cheesy-ness.
 I'm mostly digging it, though sometimes I feel like they are changing it up just to not rehash older material.
 If you noticed, they moved from Recent Hits to Trending.
 I'll keep listening, there are other things that's drawing more of my attention.

 Otoboke Beaver: They pack a lot in such short songs.
 Definitely punk, but not like Aburina Town.
-They are an all female group from Japan.
+They are an all-female group from Japan.
 There are aspects that are almost Dead Kennedy like.
-Not like covers, but energy and attitude.
-The I'm gonna do whatever the bleep I want.
+Not like covers, but energy, attitude, and riffs.
+That "I'm gonna do whatever the bleep I want" style.

 Gospel: Okay, an "Emo prog band" sounds interesting to me.
 Some folks on that list I know, and will go up here eventually (Coheed and Cambria, Circa Survive).
 I tried Hail The Sun, and though interesting, they didn't grip me.
 These folks, Gospel, on the other hand, I'm digging.
 They are a bit proggy and emo/alternative in ways I like.
 After listening for a bit, I can't decide if they are slightly in that genre in my head, or just sitting on the border.
-Their not as experimental as others, and fit best in the post-rock / post-hardcore area.
+They're not as experimental as others, and fit best in the post-rock / post-hardcore area.
 They have that jammy quality with a tiny bit of psychadelic as well.
 Some songs have made it into the upper listening lists.
 I'm not sure yet though what circle Gospel falls into.

 TesseracT: They were already on my list from that area of prog metal that is called djent.
 Though djent is more a guitar technique, ask Misha Mansoor from Periphery.
 After reading that same article about Marty Friedman, I found out he played on track from TesseracT.
 I know I'm listening to too much already, but they are on the active list now!